 Reason #3: Your account exceeded its monthly session quota during that time frame.

-Another possibility is that your FullStory account exceeded its monthly session quota during the time this user accessed your website.
+Another possibility is that your FullStory account exceeded its monthly session quota during the time this user accessed your website or mobile app.
 When you exceed your monthly session quota, recording will be paused until the next billing cycle and all Admins on the account will be notified via email.

 To help rule this possibility out, try searching for all sessions recorded in FullStory on that specific date.
 As long as you’re able to see sessions recorded consistently throughout that date, you can rule this possibility out.

-Reason #4: FullStory isn't recording on that page.
+Reason #4: FullStory isn't recording on that page/screen.

-If you aren’t able to confirm this within FullStory, you’ll want to follow the steps outlined in this help article to verify whether FullStory is properly deployed on that page.
+If you aren’t able to confirm this within FullStory, you’ll want to follow the steps outlined in this help article to verify whether FullStory is properly deployed on that page/screen.

 Reason #5: This user has installed a third-party extension or is using strict browser settings that block recording.